klyngbaek/stream-chunker/README.md

 	dataInteval: 100
 });

-// Create stream chunker with 4 byte chunks var Chunker = require('stream-chunker');
+// Create stream chunker with 16 byte chunks var Chunker = require('stream-chunker');
-var chunker = Chunker(4); // split the stream of data into 4 byte chunks
+var chunker = Chunker(16, true); // split the stream of data into 4 byte chunks
 // make sure to add any data event listeners to chunker stream
 // before you write any data to it chunker.on('data', function(data) {
-    // do something with a 4 byte chunk of data console.log('4 byte chunk: ' + data.toString('utf8'));
+    // do something with a chunk of data
+    // notice the last chunk is the flushed data console.log('Chunk: ' + data.toString('utf8'));
 });
 sampleStream.pipe(chunker); // write some data to chunker to get chunked
 ```